The Cosmic Owl: Twin Active Collisional Ring Galaxies with Starburst Merging Front at $z=1.14$: Archival data with AGN evidence

 The Cosmic Owl was detected as a bright X-ray source by Chandra imaging (see Fig.~\ref{fig:xray}).
-However, the combined X-ray imaging in the COSMOS field has a point-spread function (defined as 50\% of encircled energy fraction in 0.5–7 keV) size larger than $1\arcsec$, which cannot resolve the individual components in the Cosmic Owl.
+The exposure time is 182.63\,ks and the 0.5-7 keV count rate is $(5.94\pm0.66)\times10^{-4}$ counts~s$^{-1}$.
+We refer to \citealt{Civano2016ApJ...819...62C, Marchesi2016ApJ...817...34M} for detailed description of the Chandra data.
+We note that this combined X-ray imaging in the COSMOS field has a point-spread function (defined as 50\% of the encircled energy fraction in 0.5–7 keV) with a size larger than $1\arcsec$, which cannot resolve the individual components in the Cosmic Owl.